JJ11teen/kaniko-remote/README.md

   regexes:
     pattern: template
 # Auth is a list of auth configs to use.
-# By default there are none, which is unlikely to work in a production setting.
+# BAdditionalKanikoArgsy default there are none, which is unlikely to work in a production setting.
 # See below for available options
 auth: []
 ```